5 Common Mistakes When Buying an Ice Hockey Stick

 - Puck control

-- Shot precision
+- Shot accuracy

-- Backhand
+- Backhand performance

-How to avoid the mistake
+How to avoid this mistake

-- Beginners: Neutral curve
+- Beginners: neutral curve

-- Shooters: Slightly more open curve
+- Shooters: slightly more open curve

 ➡️ Custom sticks allow you to choose exactly the curve that fits your game.